Writing a Custom Adapter¶

 ...

-The returned TransportResponse needs three things:
+The returned TransportResponse needs four things:

 class TransportResponse: